LiemDQ/LiemDQ.github.io/content/posts/kantrowitz.md

 ![Kantrowitz error](/img/kantrowitz/kantrowitz_error.png "Percentage error from applying the Kantrowitz limit equations at subsonic velocities.")

 But with that said, if there is a distinction to make here, it's a mostly pedantic one.
-From quickly skimming a few of these papers, I don't think they made this mistake.
+From quickly skimming a few of these papers, I don't think any serious engineers or scientists made this mistake.
 It seems to be a purely nomenclature thing.
-Here's a graph from the MIT paper on the blockage ratio vs. free-stream Mach number, reproduced side-by-side with just the area-Mach number equations.
+Here's a graph from the prior CFD paper on the blockage ratio vs. free-stream Mach number, reproduced side-by-side with just the area-Mach number equations.
 Their results are correct&mdash;they just called it something it ain't.

 ![Freestream graph comparison](/img/kantrowitz/blockage_to_freestream_comparison.png "Left: Plot from Opgenoord and Caplan.
 Right: Plot of freestream Mach number using area-Mach relations.")